Sound description: Experimental guitar-centered pop punk with elaborate, nearly symphonic vocals.

 During the previous sessions for their self-titled album with producer Eli Janney, they developed a dozen songs and recorded all of them.
 Ien of them made it to the album, the other two became B-sides.
 In contrast, while making their 2012 full-length Strapped, they created eighty demo ideas, recorded thirty full songs, and then picked their adozen favorite ones for the album, no matter how far out they were.

-When released in September 2012, Strapped received only a 6.8 rating on the Pitchfork website.
+When released in September 2012, Strapped received only a 6.8 rating on the Pitchfork website, and the band eventually split.
+Matt Lamkin's debut solo vinyl album, the experimental Where I’m Matt, was released by San Diego’s Volar Records in early 2017.